-• There was time for baking the unleavened cakes (Exo 12:39) before the Sabbath.
+• There was time for baking the unleavened cakes (Exodus 12:39) on the day of preparation before the Sabbath.
+Also, they would have been organized into those "orderly ranks" by Moses who had military training.

-- The Israelites were able to observe the Sabbath by resting from their traveling. - Israel observed a feast the stated reason for leaving Egypt in the first place. - Joseph (a type of Christ) was "raised" at the start of the Sabbath as the First Fruits. - The timing of Joseph's resurrection relative to First Fruits matches that of Christ's resurrection. - On the third day traveling they arrived at the Red Sea as in the Ellen White statement 3.
+- The Israelites were able to observe the Sabbath by resting from their traveling in their very-temporary dwellings at Succoth. - Israel observed a feast (first fruits) the stated reason for leaving Egypt in the first place. - Joseph (a type of Christ) was "raised" at the start of the Sabbath as the First Fruits. - The timing of Joseph's "resurrection" relative to First Fruits matches that of Christ's resurrection. - On the third day of their journeying, they arrived at the Red Sea as in Ellen White's statement 3.